Nk786786/fingerprint-securedrop/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)

-This repository is a work-in-progress to implement an end-to-end data collection and analysis pipeline to help tackle the problem of website fingerprinting attacks in the context of Tor Hidden Services [[1]](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-kwon.pdf).
+This repository is a work-in-progress to implement an end-to-end data collection and analysis pipeline to help tackle the problems of website fingerprinting attacks in the context of Tor Hidden Services [[1]](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-kwon.pdf).
 It is designed as a single system that carries out everything from data